 Defining Exit Integration Flows

-Note: From 1908 release pre-exits are no longer needed for IDOC to SOAP scenarios.
+Note: From 1908 release pre-exits are no longer needed for IDOC to SOAP scenarios for new delivered integration Flows.
 So, one needs to just implement the one exit to map the extension fields.
 With this approach the no of calls inside the CPI tenant can be reduced significantly for high volume scenarios.

 Since we have all the prerequisites ready, now let’s see how to implement the exits.